qihongl/learn-hippo/docs/paper_task_encoding/optimizer_replication_plan.md

 condition-centered retrospective label while keeping the task and successful optimizer fixed.
 Unreserved-memory training and recurrent situation learning remain later gates and are not implied by this result.

+## Outcome

+The replication failed.
+Mean endpoint probability was 0.7656 (SD 0.4084), below 0.80, and six of ten seeds passed the individual criteria rather than the required eight.
+Two seeds ended near zero; one ended at 0.6824; one ended at 0.9742 but failed the final-five rule.
+The aggregate reward and memory-removal criteria passed, so the negative result is specific to reliable boundary timing rather than failure to use episodic memory.
+In accordance with the rule above, this optimizer line stops and no later architectural gate advances.